Kevinpgalligan/mooncrash/README.md

 A (work-in-progress) physics simulation to show why the Moon doesn't crash into Earth.

 ##### TODO
-* Add velocity to ball and game steps where position & whatnot is updated.
-Result: if u give Moon a starting velocity, it should move!
 * Gravitational acceleration.
 * Collision detection (normal force).
 * Friction.